MOA-Crypto-Ventures/Cardano-Node-Docker/README.md

 ### How to use CNTools as cold storage

-Transfer your image to the cold storage by exporting it to an USB drive:
+Transfer your image to the cold storage by exporting it to a USB drive:

 ```bash
 docker save -o <USB_path/cardano-node-image.tar> ststolz/cardano-node:latest